fleetdm/fleet/handbook/sales/README.md

 For customers with large deployments, Fleet accepts payment via wire transfer or electronic debit (ACH/SWIFT).

+Payment information for customers within the United States is on Fleet's invoices so typically payment information will not need to be sent separately.

-Provide remittance information to customers by exporting ["💸 Paying Fleet"](https://docs.google.com/document/d/1KP_-x9c1x3sS1X9Q8Wlib2H7tq69xRONn1KMA3nVFQc/edit) into a PDF, then sending that to the prospect.
+For Fleet customers outside of the United States or instances where a customer is requesting payment information prior to invoicing, provide remittance information to customers by exporting ["💸 Paying Fleet"](https://docs.google.com/document/d/1KP_-x9c1x3sS1X9Q8Wlib2H7tq69xRONn1KMA3nVFQc/edit) into a PDF, then sending that to the prospect.

 ### Review rep activity